vikram7/rails-api-and-highcharts-tutorial/README.md

 #Outline / Rough Draft

 Tools to generate charts, graphs, plots are quite popular these days, and for good reason.
-They can turn millions of numbers into something tangible and understandable.
+They can help turn millions of numbers into something tangible and understandable.
 [Knowledgent](http://knowledgent.com/infographics/data-viz-101/) says the following about data visualization:

 ```
 A well-crafted data visualization helps uncover trends, realize insights, explore sources, and tell stories.